Student Code of Conduct

 A student shall not intentionally cause, or attempt to cause, or threaten to cause physical injury, verbal abuse or harassment or communicate a threat or direct any profane language toward any other student or Forsyth Tech agent, guest, or visitor at any time while such student is enrolled at Forsyth Tech or while such student is on Forsyth Tech grounds or is attending a Forsyth Tech activity, function or event held off Forsyth Tech grounds.

 Rule 6.
 Weapons and Dangerous Instrumentalities

-Possession of firearms in vehicles or on campus is prohibited at all times unless in accordance with NCGS 14-269.2.
-It is a violation of State criminal law (NGS 14-269.2) and Forsyth Tech policy to possess or carry any weapon on College property, except under certain circumstances.
+It is a violation of State criminal law (NCGS 14-269.2) and Forsyth Tech policy to possess or carry any weapon on the College property, except under the following circumstances:

 Rule 7.
 Narcotics, Alcoholic Beverages and Controlled Substances

 A student shall not knowingly or negligently own, possess, use, transport or be at any time under the influence of any narcotic drug, alcoholic beverage, or any other controlled substance (as controlled substance is defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on Forsyth Tech grounds or during the time when a student is participating in any Forsyth Tech activity, function, or event off Forsyth Tech grounds.
 Use of any drug authorized by medical prescription from a registered physician shall not be considered a violation of this rule.
 However, students shall be held strictly accountable for their behavior while under the influence of prescribed medications.

 Rule 8.
 Classroom and Campus Activities